Tonga and ADB

 The Key Indicators for Asia and the Pacific 2014 presents the latest available economic, financial, social, and environmental statistics for the 48 regional members of ADB.
 Download the statistical tables for Tonga.

-ADB and other development partners are working closely with the Government of Tonga - through its Joint Policy Reform Matrix - to ensure priority areas are addressed and policy reform priorities are implemented.
-Maintaining macroeconomic stability, particularly in light of the large debt overhang; improving economic management; and achieving sustained private sector-led economic growth, while maintaining education and health standards, are priorities for the government’s medium-term policy efforts.
+ADB and other development partners are working closely with the Government of Tonga to implement a Joint Policy Reform Matrix that ensures that priority areas are addressed, and that policy reforms are realized.
+The medium-term policy goals for the government include maintaining macroeconomic stability, particularly in light of the large debt overhang, and improving economic management.
+Policy reforms must also seek to achieve sustained economic growth led by the private sector, while maintaining education and health standards.